ClementNerma/NightOS/docs/specs/kernel/hardware.md

 Drivers and software <-> hardware devices communications are handled by the [`sys::hw`](../services/system/hw.md) system service.

 You can find more about how drivers work in [this section](../services/system/hw.md#drivers).

+## Kernel communication

+The kernel does not identify components, as this task is relegated to the [`sys::hw`](../services/system/hw.md) service.
+In order to communicate with hardware components, only the [CII](#connection-interface-identifier) is provided.